 With careers in agriculture, secondary Christian education, construction, public relations and human resources, Ralph and his family moved from Eastern Ontario to Caledonia where he served as CEO of Hald-Nor Credit Union for 20 years.
 Recently Hald-Nor was combined with Libro Credit Union and the family moved to London where Ralph serves Libro as VP Government Relations & Governance.
 When Ralph was 2 years old, his father began to suffer from depression and he never recovered as it became increasingly complicated by schizophrenia and Parkinson’s.
 The oldest of 8, Ralph has witnessed the profound impact of mental illness and how it undermines relationships.
 Ralph brings a broad set of experiences to the Board table and currently serves as the Foundation Chair.

-Cindy had the honor to come to the Shalem Foundation through the nomination of a long-time friend who is also currently on the Board.
-Cindy has been involved in various financial capacities over the years and has an interest in mental health, as a number of friends and family have struggled with mental health issues and she has dealt with her own issues in this area as well.
-Cindy lives in Eastern Ontario, it is her hope that she can also help to broaden the exposure of Shalem Network and the Shalem Foundation in her area.
+Cindy brings an expertise in finances from her work in various financial capacities over the years.
+She has an interest in mental health, having a number of friends and family members who have struggled with mental health issues and having dealt with her own issues in this area as well.
+Cindy lives in Eastern Ontario, and it is her hope that she can help to broaden the exposure of Shalem Network and the Shalem Foundation in her area.
 Cindy is impressed by what she’s learned about the great programs and work the Shalem Network is doing and looks forward to serving on the Foundation Board.

 George Van Dyk